-The information contained in this Official Statement relating to development and the status of development within the District generally and, in particular, the information in the section captioned "DEVELOPER," "EASTLAND," and "DEVELOPMENT STATUS OF THE DISTRICT" has been provided by the Developer and has been included herein in reliance upon the authority and knowledge of such party concerning the matters described therein.
+The information contained in this Official Statement relating to development and the status of development within the District generally and, in particular, the information in the section captioned "DEVELOPER," "HEARTLAND," and "STATUS OF DEVELOPMENT WITHIN THE DISTRICT" has been provided by the Developer and has been included herein in reliance upon the authority and knowledge of each such party concerning the matters described therein.

-The information contained in this Official Statement relating to engineering and to the description of the Utility System and the Road System generally and, in particular, the engineering information included in the sections captioned "THE DISTRICT," "DEVELOPMENT STATUS OF THE DISTRICT," and "THE SYSTEM" has been provided by the Engineer and has been included herein in reliance upon the authority of said firm as experts in the field of civil engineering.
+The information contained in this Official Statement relating to engineering and to the description of the System generally and, in particular, the engineering information included in the sections captioned "THE DISTRICT" and "THE SYSTEM" has been provided by the Engineer and has been included herein in reliance upon the authority of said firm as experts in the field of civil engineering.

-The information contained in this Official Statement relating to assessed valuations of property generally and, in particular, that information concerning valuations, analysis of the tax base and percentages of tax collections contained in the sections captioned "TAX DATA" has been provided from information publicly available from the Appraisal District, and has been included herein in reliance upon the authority of such parties as experts in the field of tax assessing and collecting.
+The information contained in this Official Statement relating to assessed valuations of property generally and, in particular, that information concerning valuations, analysis of the tax base and percentages of tax collections contained in the sections captioned "TAX DATA" has been provided by the District's Tax Assessor/Collector and from information publicly available from the Appraisal District, and has been included herein in reliance upon the authority of such parties as experts in the field of tax assessing and collecting.